Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 A herniated disc may be the root cause of your persistent back or neck pain.
-At the University Pain Medicine Center, with offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, the pain management specialists understand how disabling herniated disc pain can be.
+At the University Pain Medicine Center, with offices in Murray Hill, New York City, and throughout New Jersey, the pain management specialists understand how disabling herniated disc pain can be.
 The team offers comprehensive diagnostic and treatment services that focus on easing your pain and increasing the mobility of your spine.
 Whether you need conservative care or surgery to remove a damaged disc, you can expect treatments tailored to your needs.
 Call the University Pain Medicine Center office nearest you or request a consultation online today.

 Between the vertebrae of your spine sit protective discs that absorb the impact of your movements and provide stability in your spine.